edvargas/study/aws/awsStudy.md

         - Resource: list of resources
         - Condition: condition for when this policy is in effect

 - Password policy -> in AWS we can set a password policy, increasing the security for the account.
-We can setupt a password policy
+We can setup a password policy
     - Minimum password length
     - Require specific character types
     - Allow all IAM user to change their own passwords